Characters: Agents Of SHIELD Other Characters

-- Eagle Land: Flavor 2, he leads a military assault on a S.H.I.E.L.D. base that's located in Canada and acts like anything on "North American" soil is his jurisdiction.
+- Eagle Land: Flavor Two: he leads a military assault on a S.H.I.E.L.D. base that's located in Canada and acts like anything on "North American" soil is his jurisdiction.

-- General Ripper: Has this reputation in universe.
+- General Ripper: He has this reputation in universe.
 When he mentions "peacekeeping" troops, Coulson remarks that since Talbot's in charge, they'll be anything but.

 - Coulson speculates that the worse case scenarios for his team and the surviving agents at the Hub are that he'll either lock them all up without trial or have them executed.

 - Hero Antagonist: A fair number of people In-Universe would agree that going after rogue S.H.I.E.L.D. agents is a heroic act, considering how many of them are actually bad guys.
-However, he seems keen to focus on agents he has a personal dislike of, or even those he knows are innocent but believes can be threatened for information, meaning that this trope has a limit on it.
+However, he seems keen to focus on agents for whom he has a personal dislike, or even those he knows are innocent but believes can be threatened for information, meaning that this trope has a limit on it.